Rudaq/MagicalWorld/README.md

   pip install -r requirements.txt
 ```

-3. Create a new virtual environment (venv) in *Add Python Interpreter*
+3. Create a new virtual environment (venv) in *Add Python Interpreter* and choose it for your project Intepreter

 ![Alt text](resources/readme/interpreter.png?raw=true "Python Intepreter")